 As a martial arts instructor, I was always taught to “give them what they need, not what they want.”
+Call it Karate Customer Service.
 Think about it.
 Karate is hard.
 It is physically and mentally challenging.
 We try to help students become more disciplined, focused, and respectful.
-This is especially true for the kids we teach.
 If we let them do what they want, I doubt they would do pushups or hold a horse stance for five minutes.

 Business owners in the service industry are always taught “the customer is always right.”
 You can easily see how this statement is in stark contrast to the first statement.
 The balance between these two concepts has been the biggest struggle throughout my entire professional martial arts career.

 When I was a volunteer instructor, teaching a couple of nights a week at a YMCA, I would always be envious of the studio owners I knew.
 How cool would it be to make a living doing karate?
 After several years of being a professional studio owner, I would sometimes be envious of the people who were still volunteer instructors like I used to be, teaching only for the love of it.

 If you have ever wanted to start online martial arts but have no clue how to get started, then you need our FREE guide which will help ensure you train successfully in any online martial arts program.

 Let it be known that when I find myself in a situation where I must make a choice between giving a student what they want over doing what I feel is proper for them, the studio, other students, or the art, I always choose the latter.
 Over the years, this has caused a lot of conflict and lost students.
 Despite my best efforts to communicate calmly and compassionately, when someone wants what they want, it is difficult to convince them otherwise.